BirchM93/Project2/README.md

 3. Congratulations, you win!
 An alert window appears tell you your score, time, and moves it took to complete the game.

 4. On the Alert window, you can hit 'Go Again!' to have another go at the game.

+## User Experience (UX)

+### User stories
+-   As a user, I want a memory game where I have to match identical cards.
+-   As a user, whenever I click on a card, I expect it to flip and an icon appearing.
+-   As a user, when I click on two matching cards, they should both stay flipped.
+-   As a user, if the cards don't match, both cards should flip back.
+-   As a user, I shouldn't be able to click on the same card twice.
+-   As a user, the turns counter should increase every time I flip two cards.
+-   As a user, If all cards are matched I expect a message notifying me of my total score.

 ## Deployment